dreamportdev/Osdev-Notes/02_Architecture/PS2_Keyboard/03_Driver_Implementation.md

 There's two main stages of translation we're interested in at the moment:

 * From the keyboard-specific scancode to our kernel scancode (the one applications use).
 * From the kernel scancode to a printable ascii character.
-This isn't really part of the keyboard driver, but we will cover it here since it's a useful function to test if your keyboard driver works.
+This isn't really part of the keyboard driver, but we will cover it here since it's a useful function to test if the keyboard driver works.

 Translation from the keyboard scancode to the kernel one can be done a number of ways.
 For our example driver we're going to use a lookup table in the form of an array.